cbor-wg/cddl/draft-ietf-cbor-cddl.md

 * Extraction of specific elements from CBOR data for further processing.

-Not an explicit goal per se, but a convenient side effect of the JSON generic data model being a subset of the CBOR generic data model, is the fact that CDDL can also be used for describing JSON data structures (see {{sec-json}}).
+Not an original goal per se, but a convenient side effect of the JSON generic data model being a subset of the CBOR generic data model, is the fact that CDDL can also be used for describing JSON data structures (see {{sec-json}}).